-The mandate of Mrs Dominique Leroy ended on 20 September 2019.
-In its meeting of 27 November 2019, the Board of Directors appointed Mr Guillaume Boutin as new CEO.
+In its meeting of 27 November 2019, the Board appointed Mr Guillaume Boutin as new CEO.
+The CEO is entrusted with day-to-day management and reports to the Board of Directors.
+The Board has moreover delegated broad powers to the CEO.
 The contract of Mr Guillaume Boutin is a renewable six-year fixed term contract that started on 1 December 2019.